Foodie cruises are increasingly popular. Here Becky Wiggins selects the best ocean cruise lines for gourmands

 Getting there: A 10-night Southern Caribbean Medley cruise on board Crown Princess, round trip from Fort Lauderdale in Florida, sailing on 27 November 2019, starts from £1,259pp, including flights.
 Ports of call include Aruba; Bonaire; Grenada; Dominica; St Thomas (US Virgin Islands); and Princess Cays in the Bahamas.
-Call 0344 338 8663 to book or visit princess.com.
+To book or visit princess.com.

 Norwegian Cruise Line offers laid back family fun on its modern fleet, with an emphasis on freedom and flexibility, so you won’t find fixed dining allocations or pre-assigned seating on board.
 There’s a huge range of complimentary and speciality dining options to suit every taste making this a very popular cruise line for foodie cruises.

 NCL’s newest ship Norwegian Bliss offers a range of signature à la carte restaurants including the return of the cruise line’s guest favourite, the lively, cooking-as-performance-art Japanese hibachi steakhouse, Teppanyaki; French cuisine at Le Bistro; authentic Tuscan fare at La Cucina; outstanding Mexican food at Los Lobos; fresh seafood at Ocean Blue; and the colourful Jimmy Buffett’s Margaritaville at Sea, featuring laid back island-inspired live music and serving signature items like the Cheeseburger in Paradise, best enjoyed with a Who’s to Blame Margarita.